josephjungers/embeddedwork/README.md

 ##### *print service type*

 # ROS package: |my_actions|
+This executable sets up a action server and a client node.
+The client node requests a service from the action node that the action node is offering.
+The action node performs the service and sends the results to the client node.
+The services offered might be longer tasks like extra long calculations, but this one is just a timer.
+It is more useful for goal objective tasks and provides feedback during the execution unlike the service node.

 ## Requirements
 The file will work on Unix-based platforms such as Ubuntu.
 It works on ROS Distribution "ROS Melodic Morenia"
 ## Installation and configuration

+In your workspace enter the following:

+catkin_make

+source devel/setup.bash

 ## Getting started
+To launch the package, enter the following:

+roslaunch my_actions my_actions.launch

+Or enter the following:
+rosrun my_actions my_actions_server
+rosrun my_actions my_actions_client

 ## Usage
+rostopic echo /myactions/feedback
+##### *To see feedback*
+$ rostopic echo /myactions/results
+##### *To see the results*